Sacred Heart University: Recent history

 On September 27, 2009, Sacred Heart University opened the Chapel of the Holy Spirit.

 In 2010, Sacred Heart announced plans to open a new Health and Wellness Center.
 The center was built on Park Avenue across from the main campus.

 In 2012, the university opened a new student commons building, named the Linda E. McMahon Student Commons, after McMahon donated $5 million to the university.
 The new Commons includes dining facilities, lounge space, and a bookstore.

 In 2014, Sacred Heart broke ground for a new learning center, called the Student Success Center.
 The center provides educational support for students at the university and from the surrounding region.
 In 2015, the university started construction of the Center for Healthcare Education.

 In 2015, the university opened the Frank and Marisa Martire Center for Business & Communications building, which houses the Jack Welch College of Business and the School of Communication & Media Arts.
 The building was designed Sasaki Associates, who also designed the Linda E. McMahon Student Commons.

 In 2016, Sacred Heart opened a new residence hall, called Bergoglio Hall, named after Pope Francis, whose birth name is Jorge Bergoglio.

 In October 2016, Nikki Yovino reported to the police that she was raped by two black Sacred Heart University football players at an off-campus party.
 Yovino has admitted, months later, that the sexual assault was a lie in an attempt to gain the attention of another man.
 However, in 2018, she pled guilty to two counts of second-degree falsely reporting an incident and one count of interfering with police and was sentenced to one year in jail and three years of probation.
 The men Yovino accused, Malik St. Hilaire and Dhameer Bradley, were forced out of Sacred Heart University after losing their scholarships amid the false accusations.
 As of August 27, 2018, both men are no longer enrolled at Sacred Heart University and with no remediation for losing their scholarships.

 In November 2016, Sacred Heart acquired the former GE corporate headquarters located near its main campus.

 In April 2017, Sacred Heart and St. Vincent's College, another Catholic college in Connecticut, agreed to merge management operations.
 In 2018, the schools' merger was completed and St. Vincent's became known as St. Vincent's College at Sacred Heart University.

 In 2019, Sacred Heart was ranked on Princeton Reviews list of best schools, including tenth for "Happiest Students".

+Sacred Heart also announced in 2019 it would renovate and reopen the Community Theater in downtown Fairfield.

 In 2020, Sacred Heart announced plans to build a $60 million hockey arena.

+Sacred Heart took over management of the nearby Discovery Museum and Planetarium as of January 2021.